Josh1billion/anki-story-writer/README.md

 Run `npm install`

 # Usage
-Export an Anki deck's cards into `input.txt`
+Export an Anki deck's cards into `input.txt`.
+You can do this in the desktop version of Anki (not AnkiWeb) by clicking `Browse`, then (from the menu) Notes -> Export Notes.
+Set the export format to `Notes in Plain Text (.txt)`, and uncheck the box that says `Include HTML and media references`.

-That text file should have one card per line, with a tab separating the question and answer.
-Only the "answers" will be used in generating a story.
+That resulting text file should have one card per line, with a tab separating the question and answer.

-Edit `config.ts` with settings.
+Optionally, edit `config.ts` to configure how long you want the story to be.

 Run `npm start`.
 The output will be in `output.txt`.